CarlColglazier/carlcolglazier.com/content/_index.md

 draft: false
 ---

-Rooted in my dual education in computer science and communication, I **make meaningful information accessible** with new media, social computing, and computational social science.
-My media background is rooted in documentary filmmaking and this perspective continues to influence my approach to research and writing.

 At North Carolina State University in Raleigh, I am a senior studying computer science and communication (media).
 I graduate December 2019.